JKI757/CC1200_Hat_Driver/README.md

 2. The welcome message and command prompt will appear
 3. Use the available commands to control the radio

+## Credits

+The CC1200 driver files (`CC1200_HAL.cpp`, `CC1200_HAL.h`, and `CC1200Bits.h`) are adapted from work by Jamie Smith @ USC Rocket Propulsion Lab, from the repository at https://github.com/USCRPL/cc1200-driver/tree/master, under the Apache License 2.0.

 ## License

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.